fatkodima/fast_count/README.md

 ## Usage

+### Estimated table count

-To get an estimated count of the rows in a table:
+To quickly get an estimated count of the rows in a table:

 ```ruby
 User.fast_count # => 1_254_312_219
 ```

+### Result set size estimation

 If you want to quickly get an estimation of how many rows will the query return, without actually executing it, yo can run: